 How do I enforce a judgment?

 As long as your judgment is for £600 or above, you can transfer it to the High Court for enforcement by The Sheriffs Office.
-Please view our video to find out more.
+Please visit our 'Judgment enforcement' page for more information.

 Why should I use High Court Enforcement Officers instead of County Court Bailiffs?